 The same goes for Cathay Pacific, who reposted their pledge to sustainability, originally in Deutsch.
 They too have introduced blankets made from recycled bottles and use biodegradable plastic for certain packaging.

 Yet why are there so many bottles to recycle and reuse?
 Bottled water is preferred over tap water for it is deemed safer for people in the Middle East.
 According to a report by The National UAE: the United Arab of Emirates is the highest consumer of bottled water, that is a whopping 450 litres per person, contributing to landfill.
-Hong Kong fares no better, according to Hong Kong’s Environmental Protection Department, more than 20% of their landfill comprises plastic waste, which is the equivalent of 90 double-decker buses.
+According to Hong Kong’s Environmental Protection Department, more than 20% of their landfill comprises plastic waste, which is the equivalent of 90 double-decker buses.

 [Cathay Pacific’s Sustainability plan] | © [Cathay Pacific]